BitlyTwiser/torMonger/README.md

 - The ```-threads``` flag spawns the selected number of processes to ingest data.

 ##Docker Images:
-- The environment is initialized with several docker containers as well.
-- Elasticsearch is used for reduced lookup times when querying data from the frontend.
-- All data is initially stored within the mongoDB instance and synced with Elasticsearch on 5 minute intervals via a job runner.
+- All data is initially stored within the mongoDB instance.
+- Errors logs are within the logs table
 - Simply just run docker-compose against the provided yaml file to spawn all necessary containers in the environment.
 - ```docker-compose up -d --build```
 - The following command with daemonize the docker processes and rebuild the containers images from scratch